 The out-and-back hike to May Lake might be short in distance, but it’s fantastic for scenery.
 The May Lake Trail climbs gradually for one mile to the south shore of the lake.
 More adventurous hikers will climb two more miles on a use trail to the summit of Mount Hoffman.

 The 14-mile Cloud’s Rest Trail is one of the best long routes in the park.
 The trail climbs steadily from the trailhead at Tenaya Lake past Sunrise Lakes toward the ridge.
-You’ll walk up pancake-like stacked granite rocks to the summit to one of the best the overlooks of Half Dome, Tenaya Canyon, and Yosemite Valley.
+You’ll walk up pancake-like stacked granite rocks to the summit and one of the best the overlooks of Half Dome, Tenaya Canyon, and Yosemite Valley.
 The Glen Aulin Trail is arguably the most popular in the Tuolumne high country, and for good reason.
 The 12-mile hike is moderate in distance and follows the Pacific Crest Trail north to Glen Aulin, a High Sierra Camp situated at the base of White Cascade and Tuolumne Falls.

 Waterfalls